We’re Celebrating Dolly Parton’s Birthday With 5 of Her Most Brilliant Covers

-Since anytime is a good time to honor Dolly Parton (and Dolly Parton songs), we thought we’d take the opportunity to take a look at some of our favorites.
+Anytime is a good time to honor Dolly Parton (and that endless archive of Dolly Parton songs), but we thought we’d take the opportunity to take a look at some of our favorites seeing as how it’s her birthday.
 Of course, everyone knows her as an utterly brilliant songwriter.
 She grabbed that mantle early in her career with the absolutely amazing “Jolene.”
 And again with “I Will Always Love You.”
-And again with just about every other Dolly Parton song.
+And again.
+And again.
+And again.

 But what people may not realize is that she’s also a fantastic interpreter of other people’s songs.
-To share the wealth, we thought instead we’d take a look at five of those times she converted others’ hits into Dolly Parton songs.
+To share the wealth, we thought instead of drilling into her own songwriting, which you’ll no doubt find elsewhere today, we’d take a look at five of those times she converted others’ hits into Dolly Parton songs.

-Here are 5 amazing Dolly Parton songs that happen to be covers of others’ music:
+Here are 5 amazing Dolly Parton songs that happen to be covers of other artists’ music:

 1. “Stairway to Heaven”